-Students will learn about brand fundamentals, Designing Brand Identity as the quintessential resource.
+Students will learn about brand fundamentals and how designing Brand Identity is the quintessential resource.
 Study of the research on brand strategy, design execution, launch, and governance.
-Designing Brand Identity as a compendium of tools for branding success and best practices for inspiration.
+Developing Brand Identity as a compendium of tools for branding success and best practices for inspiration.